Department of Physical Education: IOCT

 The IOCT is similar to the obstacle course seen on the TV show American Gladiators, with a quarter-mile sprint at the conclusion of the course.
 The IOCT is administered throughout the academic year based on dates published by DPE.
 There are primary testing dates in both Fall and Spring semesters; generally, the dates are dependent upon class year and regiment.
 Cadets take the IOCT at different time throughout the year because of participation in semester abroad, in-season Club or Corps Squad teams, or injury.
 Large crowds of cadets, tactical officers, and other onlookers gather for the running of the IOCT.

 The IOCT is often referenced in articles concerning high intensity human performance, especially involving obstacle courses.
 This is due to the large amount of available data due to the lengthy history of the course.
 It has been administered, almost without changes, since 1944.

 Test sequence

 The Test consists of 11 events performed sequentially: low crawl under barrier, tire footwork, two-handed vault, 8' horizontal shelf, horizontal bar navigation, hanging tire, balance beam, 8' horizontal wall, 20' horizontal ladder, 16' vertical rope, and 350m sprint carrying a 9 lb medicine ball for the first 120m.
-Because of the unique level of athletic skill needed to pass the test and the tremendous level of effort needed to excel at it, the IOCT holds a special place in the hearts of all West Point Cadets and Graduates.
-A simple search of YouTube or Google video will return many videos about it, both serious and comical.

-The IOCT is both feared and revered by the Members of the Long Gray Line and is seen as a link between Graduates of long ago and Cadets of today as the test has not changed much since 1948.
+The test has not changed much since 1948.